Estate Planning Attorneys Serving Kennewick, Pasco, Richland, and the Tri-Cities, WA

 If you want your net separate property and your share of the net community property to pass to surviving people in any other way whatsoever, you must specify your desires in a valid Will.

-An Estate Planning Attorney Can Assist in Your Last Will and Testament or any Codicils
+Our Experienced Estate Planning Attorneys Will Prepare Your Last Will and Testament or any Codicils

 There are many, many different kinds of trusts which can be formed, including, without limitation, bare trusts, discretionary or accumulation trusts, heritage or charitable trusts, interest or possession trusts, mixed trusts, non-resident trusts, parental trusts for minors, settler-interested trusts, vulnerable beneficiaries trusts, special needs trusts, marital or “A” trusts, irrevocable life insurance trusts, charitable lead trusts, charitable remainder trusts, generation-skipping trusts, qualified terminable interest property trusts, grantor retained annuity trusts, and etc. New kinds of trusts pop up every now and then.
 Many kinds of trusts are created as a result of changes in the federal lax laws.
 Because federal tax laws are changing all the time, you should consult with your CPA or other tax advisor to determine which kind of trust best suits your tax needs before having us, as you estate planning attorney, prepare the trust documents for you.